Are you protected from meningitis and septicaemia?

 Register with a local GP and get the MenACWY vaccine (as well as your MMR vaccine).
 It's a quick, single injection to the upper arm and it gives you protection against four different kinds of the meningococcal bacteria that cause meningitis and septicaemia: A, C, W and Y.

-To get the vaccine, you just need to sign up to your local GP.
+To get the vaccine, you just need to sign up to your local GP if you haven't already.
 You can register with your local GP here.

 The vaccine is very effective in preventing cases of Meningitis A,C,W and Y disease but does not protect against other types of meningitis, like MenB, so it is important to know the signs and how and when to seek help if someone is ill.